AmanBarthria/AmanBarthria/README.md

-# 👋 Hi, I am Aman Barthria
+# Hi there 👋, I'm Aman Barthria

+📊 **Aspiring Data Analyst** | Skilled in **Excel, SQL, Statistics, Power BI, and Python**
-**Aspiring Data Analyst | Career Transition from Finance to Analytics**
+💼 Career Transition from **Finance to Data Analytics** | Passionate about turning raw data into actionable insights
-**Skilled in Excel · SQL · Statistics · Power BI · Python**

 ---

-## 🚀 About Me
+## 👨‍💻 About Me
-I am a **results-oriented and detail-driven Data Analyst** passionate about solving real-world business problems through the power of data.
+- 🔍 I love transforming data into meaningful insights that drive smarter business decisions.
+- 📈 Strong foundation in **data analysis, visualization, and storytelling with data**.

-- 📊 My journey began in **Finance**, where I developed a sharp eye for data accuracy, KPIs, and business impact.
+- 🧑‍💼 Background in **Finance**, giving me a sharp eye for accuracy, business impact, and performance metrics.
-- 🔎 Now, I apply those same principles in **Analytics** — designing performance dashboards, extracting insights, and building automation tools to make data **accessible, actionable, and business-ready**.
+- 🎯 My focus: Delivering **dashboards, sales insights, and automation solutions** that make data accessible and useful.
-- 🧠 I believe in **continuous learning, high ownership, and results that speak louder than words**.
-- 💡 My approach is simple: *understand the problem, clean the data, uncover insights, and deliver value.*

 ---